Classification of Transuranium Elements in Terms of `Winding' Numbers in the Bohr-Sommerfeld Model: Transuranics, Fine Structure Formula, and Orbits

 As stated in original works \cite{Biedenharn1983, LaLif2, SomAS}, classical relativistic Kepler orbits have the form of conic sections as in the nonrelativistic case, but with a new angular variable $\phi =\omega \theta .$ Thus, for elliptical orbits (bound states), the motion from one perihelion ($ \phi =0$) to the next ($\phi =2\pi $) requires $\theta =2\pi /\omega \,$, with a per-revolution shift of $\Delta \theta =2\pi /\omega -2\pi .$ \footnote{ In the terminology of classical work \cite{SomAS} where only sufficiently small $\Delta \theta $ are discussed (Figure~\ref{Figure1}).
 Throughout this article we shall keep the original name, `elliptical' curve, although for certain $\omega$'s a different topological structure may occur such as orbits with different `winding' numbers and with multiple points of self-intersections (see, for example, Figures~\ref{Figure2} and \ref{Figure3} below).}

 Quantized values of parameters of the electron's elliptical orbits (\ref {BidSom9}) are evaluated in \cite{Barleyetal2025} as follows

-where $a_{0}=\hbar ^{2}/(me^{2})$ is the familiar Bohr radius and $\alpha = e^{2} / (\hbar c)$ is the fine structure formula.
-These formulas generalize the classical circular orbits.\footnote{ Classical solutions of the relativistic Kepler problem are also discussed in \cite[pp.~481--482]{Goldstein} and \cite[pp.~100--102]{LaLif2}.} The size and the form of the orbit are fixed according to quanta by the azimuthal and radial condition -- a discrete family of quantized orbits are selected out of the continuous manifold of all possible solutions \cite{SomAS}.
+where $a_{0}=\hbar ^{2}/(me^{2})$ is the familiar Bohr atomic radius and $\alpha = e^{2} / (\hbar c)$ is the fine structure constant.
+These formulas generalize the classical circular orbits.\footnote{ Classical solutions of the relativistic Kepler problem are also discussed in \cite[pp.~481--482]{Goldstein} and \cite[pp.~100--102]{LaLif2}.} The size and shape of the orbit are fixed in accordance with the azimuthal and radial quantization conditions -- a discrete family of quantized orbits is selected from the continuous set of all possible solutions \cite{SomAS}.

 We found the following concept useful for `winding' numbers.
 Let us introduce